 If the child is between ages 3 and 6, have him or her do a lot of coloring.
 You may choose to read some of the book to him even though it is above his understanding.
 You are leading the child to learn.
 Allow the child to choose some of the topics by reading the captions to him.
 Ask which part he or she wants to work on first.
 You can often help a preschool or kindergarten child do the drawings and write down his answers to questions and lead-on sentences.
 Change the hard words into simpler words when you read.
 Act as an interested reporter-secretary, trying to draw the child out while giving encouragement.
 Write down exactly what he or she has to say.
 Take your time.
 Don't insist on the child answering.
 It may be enough for the child to know that you think the topic can be useful to think about and share.
 If you are in a school or shelter with children of many ages, do not exclude these young children from the work older children do on this book.
 Keep their time and dose of participation and emotion small, just as a medicine's dose should be small for a small child.
-Pediatric doses of unpleasant facts are needed, even about which people the child knows who are sick or have died.
-Withholding the facts keeps the child from trusting you.

-Children between the Ages of 6 and 10
+Children between the Ages of 6 and 11

-If the child is between the ages of 6 and 10, try using at least as much of the book as you think your child can understand.
+If the child is between the ages of 6 and 11, try using at least as much of the book as you think your child can understand.
 Allow the child to think of being a scientist learning some facts and vocabulary.
 Let the child set the pace.
 Gently try to work through all of the sections.
-Encourage clipping and pasting in of pictures and articles if newspapers and magazines or photos are available.
+Encourage the clipping and pasting in of pictures and articles if newspapers and magazines or photos are available.
 Encourage the child to use extra pages to provide more space for drawings and writings.
 Extra pages can be attached to this book.
 Children often work on the book on and off over weeks, and sometimes even months.
 It becomes a valuable scrap book of information from many sources.
 Very often, they complete an emotionally difficult section at a later date.